 - Writing is rewriting.
 It is not a linear process.
 It takes time.
 So start.
 Put it down, go back to it with fresh eyes.
 Repeat.
 Over and over, until it is ready.
 Fifteen drafts are common before it is ready for editing.

 - You are the asset.
 Your book is not.
 Your book is an extension of you.
 A tool to build your business.
-Novels lead to more novels, while non-fiction books lead to your area of expertise, which is your website has to be your name, not a title of a product.
+Novels lead to more novels, while non-fiction books lead to your area of expertise, which is why your website has to be your name, not the title of a product.

 - Books sell through word of month.
 While creating your ideas, outlining and writing, build your platform.
 Start today.